andrevidela/Research-report/Thesis/index.md

 bwd : (A• -o B•) -> B -> A
 ```

 Invertible functions aren't necessarily total, For example `bwd (+ 1) Z` will result in a runtime error.
-This is because of the nature of invertible functions: the `+ 1` functions effectively adds a `S` layer to the given data.
-In order to undo this operation we need to _peel off_ a `S` from the data.
-But `Z` doesn't have a `S` constructor surrounding it, resulting in an error.
+This is because of the nature of invertible functions: the `+ 1` function effectively adds an `S` layer to the given data.
+In order to undo this operation, we need to _peel off_ an `S` from the data.
+But `Z` doesn't have an `S` constructor surrounding it, resulting in an error.

 Those type of runtime errors can be avoided in Idris by adding a new implicit predicate that ensure the data is of the correct format: